 Do you have an old Jeep that needs a new frame?
 Let's go over all the things you need to know before tackling the job.
 A frame replacement is a big project, so it always pays to know as much as possible before rolling up your sleeves and diving in.
+(By the way, this post on the anatomy of a Jeep frame will be helpful, too.)

 The first thing most Jeep owners ask is whether Jeep frames are interchangeable.
 If you found a great deal on a Jeep frame that isn't built just for your Jeep model, you may be wondering if it'll fit your Jeep perfectly.